MuTong233/woa-op7/guide/1-partition.md

 > This will back up your boot image in the current directory (which should be the **platform-tools** folder)
 >
 > Replug the cable if it says "no devices/emulators found"
+>
+> Or use a regular TWRP image.
 ```cmd
 adb pull /dev/block/by-name/boot_a boot.img
 ```

 ### Fixing the GPT
 > If you do not do this, Windows may break your device
+>
+> If you don't have an ADB USB connection to PC for above reason, using Terminal in TWRP instead of cmd.
+(Also remove "adb shell")
 ```cmd
 adb shell fixgpt
 ```